• Skip to primary navigation

 How to Make Persimmon Syrup

-1. Cut and hull the persimmons and place them in a small saucepan.
-There is small, hard seed pocket in the middle you want to discard.
+Step 1: Cut and hull the persimmons and place them in a small saucepan.
+There is a small, hard seed pocket in the middle you want to discard.

 How to Store Homemade Persimmon Syrup